 - A. Effective date.
-The Compact, as amended on June 11, 1998, shall remain in effect.
+The Compact, as amended on January 15, 1999, shall remain in effect.
 The 2003 Amendments are binding on the Tribe and the State upon signature by the Chairman of the Tribe and by the Governor of the State.
-The 2003 Amendments shall become effective as provide for in the Act. - B. Termination.
-This Compact shall continue in effect, notwithstanding any other provision of this Compact, until terminated by mutual agreement of the parties, or by a duly adopted ordinance or resolution of the Tribe revoking the authority of the Tribe to conduct Class III gaming upon its lands, as provided for in Section 11(d)(2)(D) of the Act.
+The 2003 Amendments are effective as provided in the Act. - B. Termination.
+This Compact shall continue in effect, notwithstanding any other provision of this Compact, until terminated by mutqal agreement of the parties, or by a duly adopted ordinance or resolution of the Tribe revoking the authority of the Tribe to conduct Class III gaming upon its lands, as provided for in Section 11(d)(2)(D) of the Act.